ravendb/docs/Documentation/5.4/Raven.Documentation.Pages/start/guides/cloudflare-workers/existing-project.markdown

 ### Setup mTLS binding in wrangler

-Cloudflare Workers use the `wrangler.toml` file for configuration.
-You will need to add a "binding" so that the certificate is made available and used by the Worker at runtime.
+You will need to add a mTLS "binding" so that the certificate is made available and used by the Worker at runtime.

 Edit your `wrangler.toml` file to update the following: